Ōtamahua / Quail Island: Ecological restoration

-The island was declared a recreation reserve in 1975, but was also farmed (potatoes) until the late 1970s by David Helliwell who also acted as the island's last live on caretaker.
+The island was declared a recreation reserve in 1975, prior to that it was working farm (sheep and potatoes) until the late 1970s by David Halliwell who also acted as the island's last live on caretaker.

 The Ōtamahua/Quail Island Ecological Restoration Trust and the Department of Conservation are currently working to remove pests and re-vegetate the island, with the aim of eventually re-introducing native wildlife.
 The Trust aims to restore 24 ha of native forest to the island to provide a refuge for locally extinct, uncommon and threatened bird and invertebrate species of the Banks Peninsula region.

 Community volunteers have been transformed large areas of the island from dry and desolate pest-ridden areas to a safe haven for indigenous species.
 The project is unique in the way it balances the recreational use and historical features of Ōtamahua / Quail Island while re-establishing the native ecosystems, both flora and fauna.
 Penguin nesting boxes have also been established on the island to provide a safe nesting site for the white-flippered penguin, an endangered Banks Peninsula native.
 The Trust organises fortnightly work parties on the island to undertake animal and weed pest control.
 An annual planting is undertaken each spring.

 Since 1997, volunteers have eradicated rabbits, cats, hedgehogs, and ship rats from the island.
 A trap network on the mainland and the stepping-stone island to Ōtamahua aim to prevent reinvasion, but the island's inter-tidal link to the mainland make this likely, particularly by rodents.

 The Trust's volunteers have planted more than 95,000 native trees and shrubs, established a nursery to propagate silver tussock, and eradicated all predators except mice.
 As a result, birds, invertebrates and rare plants have been reintroduced to the island.
 This includes korimako and kererū as well as Lepidium aegrum (Banks Peninsula scurvy grass), a "nationally critical" plant.
 Invertebrates translocated include a Banks Peninisula ground beetle Megadromus guerinii, Banks Peninsula tree weta Hemideina ricta, and the leaf-vein slug Pseudaneitea maculata.